-Awards: 1994 National Environmental Protection Agency (EPA) Operations and Maintenance Award
+- Awards: NC AWWA WEA George W. Burke Safety Award (2016); 1994 National Environmental Protection Agency (EPA) Operations and Maintenance Award

 Rockfish Creek Water Reclamation Facility

-Awards: 1988 National Environmental Protection Agency (EPA) Operations and Maintenance Award
+- Awards: NC AWWA WEA George W. Burke Safety Award (2016); 1988 National Environmental Protection Agency (EPA) Operations and Maintenance Award

 PWC also implements a water reuse program at the two water reclamation facilities.
-The treated water produced from each plant is used to irrigate approximately 40 acres of landscaped turf at the two facilities.
-The recycled water is also utilized for in-plant uses such as seal water, cleaning of equipment, and for various plant processes.
+The recycled water is utilized for in-plant uses such as seal water, cleaning of equipment, and for various plant processes.

 PWC Farm (Residuals Management)

 PWC is putting waste to work.
-Under a state-monitored Land Application Program, PWC recycled biosolids are at work on over 3,700 acres of local farmland, including PWC’s 750-acre farm in eastern Cumberland County.
-The land application program also extends into other counties, including Robeson, Hoke, and Harnett.
+Under a state-monitored Land Application Program, PWC-recycled biosolids are at work on over 3,700 acres of local farmland, including PWC’s 750-acre farm in eastern Cumberland County.
+The land application program also extends into other counties, including Robeson and Hoke.